meghnabajoria/Meghna-Bajoria-Portfolio/content/_index.md

           description: |2-
               Responsibilities include:

-              * Developing a chatbot utilizing Java and Rasa Natural Language Processing (NLP) framework.
-Involved in designing and coding conversational flows, and training the chatbot to understand user queries.
+              * Automated the manual process of uploading products and saved business team 100 hours per week.
+Went on to optimize the code to improve performance by 86% queries.
               * Leveraged Java programming skills to develop the backend functionalities and integrate Mifos APIs, while leveraging Rasa's NLP capabilities for effective natural language understanding.
     design:
       columns: '2'